ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 LDL-C treatment is split into 5 categories based on the intensity of statins prescribed, and the inclusion of additional treatments with statins.
-This assumes that the impact of different individual therapies is similar and therefore they therefore are not modeled individually.
+This assumes that the impact of different individual therapies is similar and they therefore are not modeled individually.
 The maximum amount of medications a simulant can receive is high intensity statins with an additional non-statin medication.

 LDL-C decrease for an individual simulant is based on both the medication impact and adherence score: